dustinpfister/blog_posts/_posts/vuejs-text.md

 ## 4 - HTML rather than plain text

 The v-text directive works well when it comes to setting the value of a text node.
 However what if the text that I have is some html code and I want that html code to be part of the template?
 For these kinds of tasks there is the v-html directive that should work okay in most situations.
+Just like with the innerText property there is also the native javaScript innerHTML property also that is another way to go about doing this sort of thing.
+There is then the other native ways to go about creating html for a vue template.

 ### 4.1 - The html directive